Browser does not support script.

 The course will be facilitated by Stef Bricklebank, who is a freelance practitioner for York Women's Counselling Service (YWCS) and at present is leading a research programme alongside York St John, YWCS and the community regarding menopause.
 Stef is also the facilitator for the Menopause Peer Support Group based at YSJ Communities Centre.

-Bereavement Awareness CPD Training
+Bereavement Awareness - CPD Accredited Training

 This training course has been designed to provide a deeper understanding and gain knowledge of bereavement and grief.
 It is suitable for everyone who wants to understand what bereavement and grief is and how you can help, whilst also looking after yourself.